bitrise-steplib/steps-cocoapods-install/README.md

 # CocoaPods install step

 Calls `pod install` for a specified project.
-Can use system wide installed CocoaPods, or the one specified in a `Gemfile`.

 ## How to use this Step